jasonwhite/button/docs/_docs/install.md

  1. `button`: The build system itself.
  2. `button-lua`: The build description generator from Lua scripts.

-Optionally, there is also the Makefile-to-Button build description converter (`button-make`).
-This is only needed if you want to automatically convert Makefiles to Button's build description format.

 ## System Requirements

 Supported platforms: